WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Python/Python Introduction.md

 		3. Inline comments should be used sparingly
 			1. Don't state the obvious
 			2. e.g., `x = y + 1     # Compensate for image border.`
+				1. Where `y` is the true edge of the image, and `x` is the image edge with 1 pixel buffer-zone for a stylized border.

 ### Basic/Imporant Commands/tools
 1. `print()`